david-schmidt/KEGS-upstream/README.kegs.txt

 to 1.4 real seconds, that means KEGS only produces 1.0 second of sound data every 1.4 seconds--the sound breaks up!

-In all cases, 1MHz to KEGS is 1.024MHz.
-And 2.8MHz to KEGS is 2.56MHz (trying to approximate the slowdown causes by memory refresh on a real Apple IIgs).
-It's just easier to say 1MHz and 2.8MHz.
+In all cases, 1MHz to KEGS is 1.022MHz.
+It's just easier to say 1MHz.

 KEGS SAMPLE_DISK: